Mercedes-Benz C-Class

+Predecessor models

+W201 (1982)

+The Mercedes-Benz W201 is the internal designation for the Mercedes 190 series sedans, a range of front-engine, rear drive, five passenger, four-door sedans manufactured over a single generation, from 1982 to 1993 as the company's first compact class automobile.

+Designed by Bruno Sacco, head of styling at Mercedes-Benz from 1975 to 1999, the W201 debuted at the 1982 Paris Motor Show.
+Manufactured in both Bremen and Sindelfingen, Germany, production reached 1,879,629 over its eleven-year model life.

+The W201 introduced a 5-link rear suspension subsequently used in E and C class models, front and rear anti-roll bars, anti-dive and anti-squat geometry—as well as airbags, ABS brakes and seatbelt pretensioners.
+Its extensive use of light-weight high-strength steel enabled it to withstand a concrete barrier offset crash at 35 mph (56 km/h) without serious passenger injury or cabin deformation.

+Mercedes introduced a performance variant, marketed as the 190 E 2.3-16V, at the 1983 Frankfurt Motor Show.

 First generation (W202; 1993)

-In October 1986, three years into Mercedes-Benz 190 (W201)'s production run, work began on a successor.
-Design work began in 1987, with the final design by Murat Günak selected in 1989 and the production design by Olivier Boulay delayed in January 1990, finally being patented on 19 December 1990.
-Rough prototypes went into testing in 1989, with first production design prototypes commencing trial in 1990.
 In May 1993, the first generation W202 C-Class was introduced as a replacement for the 190.
-The first C-Class (W202) sedan was manufactured on 1 June 1993.
+The first C-Class (W202) sedan was manufactured in August 1992.
 The C-Class sedan was the company's entry-level model up until 1997 when Mercedes launched the A-Class.
 Styling themes were carried over from the previous W201 series, but the new series had a smoother and rounder design than the last generation of compact Mercedes, with styling cues from the W124 E-Class (short, high trunk and taller tail lights), W140 S-Class (front end), and R129 SL-Class (headlights).